open-telemetry/opentelemetry-collector-contrib/receiver/mongodbatlasreceiver/README.md

     - How often the receiver will poll the Access History API for new access logs.
   - `auth_result`
     - If specified, will limit the access logs queried to successful accesses (true) or failed accesses (false).
 If not specified, all will be collected
+  - `page_size` (default `20000`)
+    - This is the number of access logs that will be processed per request to the MongoDB Atlas API.
+The maximum value is 20000.
+  - `max_pages` (default `10`)
+    - This will limit how many pages of access logs the receiver will request from the MongoDB Atlas API for each project.

 Examples: